CronofearGameworks/Workflows/Developing Plugins in UE4.md

 - Done!

 # Final considerations
-- The process of converting a plugin into a game module and viceversa could be automatized by some script (batch, python, etc).
+- The process of converting a plugin into a game module and viceversa could be automatized by some scripts (batch, python, etc).